DigiScore/neoscore/doc/index.rst

 :subtitle-slogan:`notation without bars`

 Neoscore is a Python programming library for creating scores without limits.
 While other notation software assumes scores follow a narrow set of rules, neoscore treats scores as shapes and text with as few assumptions as possible.
 In neoscore, staves and noteheads are just one way of writing.
-In addition to conventional export formats, it features an experimental runtime allowing interactive live coding and animation.
+Its programmatic nature makes it especially useful for generative scoremaking, and it even supports experimental animation and live-coding!

 Neoscore provides a core set of graphics primitives and a decent collection of traditional western notation objects built on them.
 Many users will find these out-of-the-box capabilities are everything they need for their project, but for everyone else, neoscore provides a rich API for building new notation systems on top of it.